 The Guardians' second movie is set around six months after their first.

 I Am Groot

-The first Marvel Disney Plus show to appear in this list, I Am Groot's cute five-part miniseries takes place in and around Guardians Volume 2.
+The first Marvel Disney Plus show to appear in this list, I Am Groot's family-friendly two-season series takes place around Guardians Volume 2.

 Avengers: Age of Ultron

 The superhero ensemble reunited for another tentpole offering in 2015 – this time, taking down the menacing AI/super-bot known as Ultron.